 3. Ensure It Integrates with Your Existing Systems

-Look for a lead tracker that integrates with your existing systems, like your email account, calendar, or customer relationship management (CRM) software.
+Look for a lead tracker that integrates with your existing systems, like your email account, calendar, or other software.
 This makes it easy to stay on top of your tasks without switching between apps.

 4. Scalability for Future Growth